fpanek/findtheway/README.md

 ## Used technology
 #### Front end:
 - HTML5, CSS, JavaScript
-- daisyUI, tailwindcss
+- Tailwind CSS, daisyUI
 - AJAX, GET, POST, PUT, DELETE
+- Google Maps JavaScript API

 #### Back end:
 - Python
 - Flask
 - Wiener Linien API
-- Google Maps API
 - Data provided as JSON

-## How to use
+## Functionality
-1. To use the service, you need to register an account using the corresponding option on the main page
+- To use the service, users need to register an account using the corresponding option on the front page
-2. After completing the registration process, you can log into your account
-3. A search radius can be chosen; by default, the app uses a radius of 200 meters
-4. The users need to share their location in order for the stations list to load.
-The list is sorted by distance of each station to user's location.
+- When logged in, users are presented with the option to choose a radius which will be used for finding nearest public transport stations
+- A list of stations is loaded asynchronously when a button is pressed; stations are sorted by distance to user's location in ascending order
+- Location sharing must be enabled in browser for data to be retrieved
+- Users can manage their account data from the account dashboard - changing of first and last name, email address, or password is possible
+- Users can delete their account, which will be then removed from the database